Farmville murders: Victims

-Mark Niederbrock was a pastor at a Presbyterian church in Hixburg in northern Appomattox County, and father of 16-year-old Emma Niederbrock.
+Rev. Mark Alan Niederbrock was a pastor at a Presbyterian church in Hixburg in northern Appomattox County, and father of 16-year-old Emma Niederbrock.
 Niederbrock had been heading Walker's Presbyterian Church for the past six years.
 Born in Illinois, Niederbrock was an Eagle Scout and graduate of the University of Illinois.
 Before he entered the ministry he worked as a graphic designer.
 Niederbrock and his wife Debra Kelley had been divorced for about nine months.

-Dr. Debra S. Kelley was a 53-year-old associate professor of sociology and criminal justice studies at Longwood University.
+Dr. Debra Sue Kelley was a 53-year-old associate professor of sociology and criminal justice studies at Longwood University.
 Dr. Kelley was a mentor to many students during her tenure, many of whom entered proud careers in law enforcement, fire/rescue, and associated fields as practitioners of the subjects she taught.
 Her memorial can be visited in the northwest grounds of Ruffner Hall adjacent to High Street.

-Emma Niederbrock was Mark Niederbrock's and Debra Kelley's 16-year-old daughter and an online friend of Richard McCroskey, the convicted murderer.
+Emma Kelley Niederbrock was Mark Niederbrock's and Debra Kelley's 16-year-old daughter and an online friend of Richard McCroskey, the convicted murderer.
 She had been homeschooled since middle school.

-Melanie Wells was the 18-year-old daughter of Thomas G. Wells Jr. and Kathleen Wells, of Inwood, West Virginia, and Emma Niederbrock's friend.
+Melanie Grace Wells was the 18-year-old daughter of Thomas G. Wells Jr. and Kathleen Wells, of Inwood, West Virginia, and Emma Niederbrock's friend.
 Wells and her family moved to West Virginia from Louisville, Kentucky, just before Wells was to enter high school.
 Wells dropped out and was studying for her high school equivalency diploma.
 She attended Musselman High School.
 Wells had been staying with Emma Niederbrock and Emma's mother.